Rules for 2018 – 2019 Season

 - Any side unable to fulfil a fixture for any reason other than the weather forfeits the game, except under exceptional circumstances and agreed by the committee.
 Exceptional requests must be submitted to the Leagues Secretary at least 30 days in advance.

 - Score must be checked with the referee.
-Both sides will be responsible for reporting the results to the League Secretary and must be received by Sunday 6.00pm.
-It can be done by text, telephone, fax or e mail.
+Both sides will be responsible for reporting the results, including number of tries scored, to the League Secretary and must be received by Sunday 6.00pm.
+It can be done by text, telephone, twitter or e-mail.
 Continually failing to send in results by either side could involve a £10 penalty.
 Further offences will involve the deduction of points or expulsion from the league.
 Fines will be taken from the bond and which will need to be topped up if necessary before the following season.

 - In the event that the Committee become aware that a member club has materially misled or deceived them to gain an advantage the Committee reserves the right to impose such disciplinary action as they deem fit including expulsion from the league.
 All complaints received by the Leagues Secretary re conduct of other teams/clubs must be in writing and received within 10 days of the incident/s occurring.
 Such complaints must be accompanied by documentary evidence including any referee’s report and written statements from officers of the complainant club.
 On receipt of the complaint the Secretary shall forward details of the complaint to the club the subject of the complaint, who shall respond within seven days.
 The Committee shall then issue their findings within 10 days.
 If the club is dissatisfied with the decision of the Committee they may then appeal against such decision.